 How people took care of their skin in centuries past

-In ancient Greece, precious oils, perfumes, cosmetic powders, eye shadows, skin glosses, paints, beauty unguents, and hair dyes were in universal use.
-The Greeks made their own skincare products using local, natural ingredients.
-One of the most widely used skincare treatments was mixing fresh berries with milk, and then applying the paste on the facial area.
+In Ancient Greece, precious oils, perfumes, cosmetic powders, eye shadows, skin glosses, paints, beauty unguents, and hair dyes were in universal use.
+Ancient Greeks made their own skincare products using local, natural ingredients.
+One of the most widely used skin care treatments was mixing fresh berries with milk and then applying the paste to the facial area.
 The Ancient Greeks also used olives and olive oil as exfoliants and moisturizers.
 Lastly, honey, along with milk and yogurt, were used as anti-aging preparations.

 The Baroque Era

 During the Baroque Era, saunas and sweat cleansing became popular.
 Milk baths were also used for smoother, clearer skin.
 Makeup during this time was intended to look like paint, and heavy makeup was considered more respectable.
 Rouge was very popular, and in the 1780s, French women used two million pots of rouge per year.
 Women’s lips were reddened with distilled alcohol or vinegar.

 Exercise, cleanliness, and skincare were all held in high regard during the 1800s.
 Zinc oxide was used to lighten skin but often caused allergic reactions.
 Hygiene products became less expensive and more accessible.
 Harsh cleansers were often used, as were egg yolks, honey, and oatmeal to often the skin and help diminish blemishes.
 Lemon juice was also used to bleach the skin a few shades lighter naturally.
 During this time, too, Chapstick, Vaseline, and baby powder were invented, all of which were used in skincare regimes.